-Key audit matter

-Revenue from the supply of gas and heat to end users is recognised at the time of supply and includes, in addition to amounts invoiced on the basis of periodic meter readings or on the volumes notified by distributors, an estimate of the gas and heat supplied during the year but not yet invoiced that is calculated also taking account of any network losses.
+Key audit matter Audit procedures addressing the key audit matter Revenue from the supply of gas and heat to end users is recognised at the time of supply and includes, in addition to amounts invoiced on the basis of periodic meter readings or on Analysing the processes and controls implemented by management, including by involving our IT specialists. the volumes notified by distributors, an estimate of the gas and heat supplied during the year but not yet invoiced that is calculated also taking account of any network losses.
 Revenue accrued between the date of the last meter reading and the year-end is based on estimates of the daily consumption of individual customers, primarily determined on their historical information, adjusted to reflect the climate factors or other matters that may affect the estimated consumption.
+Analysing the previous year accruals retrospectively.
+Analysing the reasonableness of the estimates and main assumptions used to measure this revenue component, including the models, assumptions and data sources used.
+Checking the accuracy and completeness of the data used to recognise revenue accrued and not invoiced.
 Since the accruals are determined using methods that require significant estimates and the use of complex algorithms, we believe that the recognition of this revenue component and the related invoices to be issued is a key audit matter.
+Checking the correct recognition of sales performed near the year end on an accruals basis.
+Assessing the appropriateness of the disclosures provided in the notes.